Shopify/hydrogen-v1/docs/framework/internationalization.md

 ```
 {% endcodeblock %}

-### Redirects and updating a visitor's locale
+### Redirects

+After you've set up your routing strategies, you can create redirects based on your visitor's locale.
+Redirects may be triggered either manually (e.g. a visitor changes their country using a dropdown menu), or automatically (e.g. based on a visitor's geolocation).

-To provide a localized experience, visitors may either be manually or automatically redirected based on their geolocation.
-Shopify recommends implementing a country/language selector for manual redirects in compliance with international privacy policies and SEO best practices.
+Shopify recommends manual redirects for customer privacy and SEO best practices.
+As an example, reference the [`CountrySelector.client`](https://github.com/Shopify/hydrogen/blob/76f919487485682ad0918260274f8af3ab0165fb/templates/demo-store/src/components/CountrySelector.client.tsx) file in the Hydrogen demo store.

-There are two methods for updating a visitor's locale:
-- Manual red

-### Detecting a visitor's geolocation

-The geographic location of your visitors helps you localize the experience to their preferred country and language.

-### Oxygen deployments

 If you're hosting your Hydrogen storefront on Oxygen, then you can access a visitor’s geolocation by using the `request` object and retrieving it using `request.headers.get()`: